HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases2.md

 ### Closing the loop with the patient

-Note: applies to Providers, Payers, CPs and CPOs

-Assumes patient is using a personal application (e.g., Smart Phone application) that has already been registered and authenticated with the provider's EHR API, the CP API and the CBO API.
+The following applies to Providers, Payers, CPs and CPOs and assumes patient is using a personal application (e.g., Smart Phone application) that has already been registered and authenticated with the provider's EHR API, the CP API and the CBO API.

 #### Actors